CptLNERV/PowerBI-Sell-analyse/README.md

 # PowerBI-Sell-analyse-model

+（All data appearing in this data model are imaginary and any similarities are entirely coincidental）
 Purpose: The purpose of the report is to summarise weekly sales data and to visualise and analyse it as required by the sales department

 It is divided into the following steps: